kumahq/kuma/docs/madr/decisions/031-automatic-rechable-services.md

 3. `MeshService/MeshService` - already talked about, this is the easy case

-4. `MeshServiceSubset`
+4. Subsets

-Unfortunately there is one option here, we need to treat `MeshServiceSubset` just like `MeshService`.
-This is because we can't trim individual endpoints because the data is not available at that point, and we have to accept the fact that we will miss out on (small) parts of the config that could be trimmed.

-5. `MeshSubset`

-This one is a bit more tricky because the potential radious is a bit bigger.
-The approach has to be the same as in `MeshServiceSubset`, meaning: treat `MeshSubset` as just `Mesh`.

-There is a case that makes sense using `k8s.kuma.io/namespace: xyz` to allow only traffic from a specific namespace, so this needs to be documented that it won't improve the performance.
+There is a strong case that makes sense using `k8s.kuma.io/namespace: xyz` to allow only traffic from a specific namespace.

+We will support `MeshSubset` and `MeshServiceSubset` on the `from` level and support `k8s.kuma.io/*` labels on the `top` level.

 #### Migration